mozilla-mobile/mozilla-vpn-client/scripts/README.md

 - ./macos/utils/xcode_patcher.rb - tool to patch xcode project
 - ./macos/utils/commons.sh - common functions for cross-platform scrips
 - ./macos/import_pkg_resources.py - configure resources for the PKG generation
-- ./macos/scope_only_change.sh - runs tests when needed

 TODO:
-1. scope_only_change.sh should be croll-platform!
-Do we actually use it?
 2. remove/merge/move macos_build.sh

 # Windows-specific scripts